David Miliband: Expense claims

-The Daily Telegraphs investigation of expenses claims by Members of Parliament reported that Miliband had claimed for gardening expenses and approximately £30,000 in repairs, decorations and furnishings for his constituency home in South Shields.
+In 2009, The Daily Telegraphs investigation of expense claims by Members of Parliament reported that Miliband had claimed for gardening expenses and approximately £30,000 in repairs, decorations and furnishings for his constituency home in South Shields.
 A spokesperson said: "At every stage, David Miliband followed the procedures and rules as laid out by the parliamentary authorities".

 Business interests

 On 21 December 2010, the Office of David Miliband Limited was formed with Miliband and his wife Louise as directors.

 According to the Financial Times, "much of Mr Miliband's time has been spent on his lucrative directorships and speaking roles, which he would be expected to give up if he returned to frontline politics…as of January 2013, David Miliband has made just short of £1m on top of his MP's salary since he failed to win the Labour leadership in the summer of 2010."

 According to a March 2013 article in HuffPost, Miliband had earned almost £1m since the 2010 election.
 The article listed sources of income from speaking (where he had earned up to £20,000 per event), advisory and teaching roles, journalism, gifts, hospitality and overseas visits.

 Miliband is one of six members of the Global Advisory Board of Macro Advisory Partners, which advises multinational corporations, sovereign wealth funds, investors and governments.

 In January 2012, David Miliband joined the Board of Directors of Mauritius-based private equity group, Indus Basin Holdings.
 IBH operates Rice Partners in the Punjab region of Pakistan which specialises in managing the end-to-end supply chain for major global users of rice.

 According to the Financial Times, "Mr Miliband's jobs include advisory roles with VantagePoint Capital Partners, a Californian group; Oxford Analytica, a UK advisory company; and Indus Basin Holdings, a Pakistani agrochemical group.
 He is also a member of the advisory board to the Sir Bani Yas academic forum, which is hosted by the Ministry of Foreign Affairs of the United Arab Emirates.
 Despite supporting Arsenal, Mr Miliband was vice-chairman and a non-executive director of Sunderland from 2011 until 2013.
 As a speaker he commands a fee of up to £20,000."

 Miliband is also on the Advisory Board of VantagePoint Capital Partners.

 Miliband is a member of the Trilateral Commission, founded and chaired by David Rockefeller.

 In April 2023, Miliband was appointed non-executive director of Verian, an independent research and communications agency.